QuantumCompiler/Recipe-Genie/WEEKLY_STATUS.md

   - Investigate errors with database at login.
   - Change the return value for the login page to a tuple return that can be easily enturpreted by the front end if success or not.
   - Test recipe calls from front end to back end.

+## Weston Brach

+- Completed:
+  - added methods to add recipe, search recipe, and return JSON string
+   - implemented testing to show the methods work and connect to the SQLite database.

+- In Progress:
+  - Connect with Tyler and Jasmine to review database and ensure the methods are working as expected.
+  - SQL Design